n0uur/vidcha-bot/README.md

     > python bot.py
     ```

+## Pro

+- No need Webhook or Public IP
+- Lightweight
+- Easy to use

+## Cons
+- BUGS
+- Not a `realtime` update (cause Youtube's RSS feed cache)

 ## Conclusions
 - This bot is now Thai, you can translate it by replacing text in it's code
 - This boi is not smooth like criminal.
 I'm just creating it cause I need to rest from my work for about a few hours.